 KBR Earnings Preview

-While KBR (NYS: KBR) missed estimates last quarter, investors hope that it will bounce back and outpace Wall Street expectations this quarter.
-The company will unveil its latest earnings on Thursday, Feb.
-23. KBR is a global engineering, construction, and services company supporting the energy, hydrocarbon, government services, minerals, civil infrastructure, power, and industrial sectors.
+Investors never know what to expect for KBR (NYS: KBR) , as it has wavered between topping and missing analysts estimates during the past fiscal year.
+The company will unveil its latest earnings on Wednesday, April 25.
+KBR is a global engineering, construction, and services company supporting the energy, hydrocarbon, government services, minerals, civil infrastructure, power, and industrial sectors.

 What analysts say:

-- Revenue forecasts: On average, analysts predict $2.45 billion in revenue this quarter.
-That would represent a rise of 4.7% from the year-ago quarter.
+- Revenue Forecasts: On average, analysts predict $2.19 billion in revenue this quarter.
+That would represent a decline of 5.6% from the year-ago quarter.

-- Wall Street earnings expectations: The average analyst estimate is earnings of $0.64 per share.
-Estimates range from $0.60 to $0.68.
+- Wall Street Earnings Expectations: The average analyst estimate is earnings of $0.59 per share.
+Estimates range from $0.54 to $0.64.

 What our community says:

-CAPS All-Stars are solidly supporting the stock, with 96% giving it an "outperform" rating.
-The greater community agrees with the All-Stars, as 94.8% give it a rating of "outperform."
+CAPS All-Stars are solidly backing the stock, with 96% granting it an "outperform" rating.
+Most of the community concurs with the All-Stars, with 94.7% awarding it a rating of "outperform."
 Even with a robust four out of five stars, KBR's CAPS rating falls a little short of the community's upbeat outlook.

 For all our KBR-specific analysis, including earnings and beyond, add KBR to My Watchlist.